eddmann/eddmann.github.io/_posts/2023/2023-06-23-using-langchain-agents-and-tools-to-answer-questions-on-the-nba-with-openai.md

 ---
 layout: post
 title: 'Using LangChain Agents and Tools to answer questions on the NBA with OpenAI'
-meta: 'This article explores using LangChain Agents and Tools to answer questions on the NBA with OpenAI'
+meta: 'Explore how to use LangChain Agents and Tools with OpenAI to answer questions about recent NBA events and statistics.'
 tags: openai llm langchain
 ---

-Large-language models (OpenAI/ChatGPT in particular) are all the rage at the moment, and like many developers I am interested at exploring what is possible with this new technology.
+Large language models (OpenAI/ChatGPT in particular) are all the rage at the moment.
+Like many developers, I am interested in exploring what is possible with this new technology.
-This article documents the use of [LangChain](https://www.langchain.com/) [Agents](https://python.langchain.com/docs/modules/agents/)/[Tools](https://python.langchain.com/docs/modules/tools/) to help aid in answering questions based on recent NBA events.
+This article documents the use of [LangChain](https://www.langchain.com/) [Agents](https://python.langchain.com/docs/modules/agents/)/[Tools](https://python.langchain.com/docs/modules/tools/) to aid in answering questions based on recent NBA events.

 <!--more-->

-This article was originally written as an Jupyter Notebook which can be [downloaded here](/uploads/using-langchain-agents-and-tools-to-answer-questions-on-the-nba-with-openai/nba-stats.ipynb)
+This article was originally written as a Jupyter Notebook, which can be [downloaded here](/uploads/using-langchain-agents-and-tools-to-answer-questions-on-the-nba-with-openai/nba-stats.ipynb).

 ```python
 !pip install langchain openai bs4 requests